 - How do I know where my funds are during transit?
 Unfortunately, if your funds have not arrived, we have no way of knowing its status.
 To know exactly where your funds are within the banking channel, please request your sending bank to perform a wire trace.

 - Wire Repair Fees – A wire repair fee will be assessed if an incoming wire transfer is not executed in proper MT103 format, meaning information is missing, misplaced, incorrect, or a combination.
 You are responsible for monitoring your Online Banking transactions, and if you are assessed a wire repair fee, that you read the reason and rectify the formatting issue with the sending bank for your future transfers.

-We hope this helps and if you encounter wiring issues, please contact our Client Services team by sending a message through your online banking account, calling +1-888-527-4041, or e-mailing [email protected] with the information above.
+We hope this helps and if you encounter wiring issues, please contact our Client Services team by creating a case inside your eBanking Support Center or calling +1-888-527-4041.